wojtr/Plaidypus-Code-Challenge/README.md

 # Plaidypus-Code-Challenge
 This project is a two page web application using the Yelp Fusion API.

-This project contains tow main portions.
+This project contains two main portions.

     1. React Front-End
         This uses React to render the projects.
 Bootstrap was to make styling easier, however I tried to keep the UI as simple as I could.